dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-native-part-2/index.md

 There's a lot going on in `upload.js` – think about how you'd divide up the code and organize a larger React or React Native project.

-We breezed through Firebase and the YouTube API, but there's a lot more functionality to them that's accessible with a simple `yarn add`.
+We breezed through Firebase and the YouTube API, but there's a lot more functionality to them that's accessible with a simple `npm install`.

 ## Submission